The 2019 novel coronavirus pandemic has people spraying, scrubbing and washing more than usual to keep germs away.

 “Hand sanitizer is sometimes packaged in a way that is very appealing to children,” Dr. Love adds.
 “Many of these products come in bright colors, contain eye-catching glitter or smell enticing to children.”

 For safety purposes, kids should only use hand sanitizer under supervision.
 An adult should squeeze a dime-sized drop into their hands and watch them rub it in until their hands are dry.

 You should never swallow or inhale any household cleaning or disinfecting products.
 Avoid getting them in your eyes or on your skin, too.

-Here are some tips to poison-proof your home and prevent accidents
+Here are some tips to poison-proof your home and prevent accidents from happening:

 - Only use them as directed.
 Keep cleaners and disinfectants in their original containers with the label.
 It’s important to read and follow the directions for safe and effective use.
 Some products, including household bleach, need to be diluted.
 It’s also important not to use them on objects or surfaces they aren’t intended for.

 - Use one at a time.
 Don’t create a cocktail of chemicals in an attempt to really get something clean.
 Mixing bleach with vinegar or ammonia can produce a poisonous gas.